 If a bathroom sink faucet is not delivering enough water pressure, but your showerhead and the rest of the faucets are working properly, adjusting the pressure regulator to raise household water pressure will not solve the problem.
-There are only three possible causes for low pressure at an isolated faucet: 1) The shut-off valve under the vanity is the wrong type of fitting, it is partially closed or it is defective; 2) the faucet aerator is partially blocked; or 3) the pipe feeding water to that particular faucet is clogged.
+There are only three possible causes for low pressure at an isolated faucet: First, the shutoff valve under the vanity is the wrong type of fitting, it is partially closed or it is defective; second, the faucet aerator is partially blocked; or third, the pipe feeding water to that particular faucet is clogged.

 Open a bathroom faucet to relieve the remaining water pressure in the plumbing.
-Undo the flexible hose connected to the sink shut-off valve, using the adjustable wrench.
+Undo the flexible hose connected to the sink shutoff valve, using an adjustable wrench.
 Unscrew the compression fitting connecting the shutoff to the feed pipe with the adjustable wrench and remove the valve.

 Call a plumber as a last resort if your original shutoffs below the sink turn out to be ball valves.
 Ask the plumber to check for leaks on the pipe feeding water to the sink and to test the water flow through the pipe.
 If there are no leaks and the home is plumbed with galvanized piping, the feed pipe is probably clogged with a combination of rust and hard water deposits and must be replaced.